uniba-swt/LetSynchronise/README.md

 # LetSynchronise
-LetSynchronise is an extensible, web-based, open-source (GPL3) framework for modelling, simulating, analysing, and optimising LET-based systems.
+LetSynchronise is an extensible, web-based, open-source (GPL3) framework for modelling, simulating, analysing, and optimising systems based on the Logical Execution Time (LET) paradigm.
 It currently focuses on timing behaviour and does not support the modelling of, e.g., functional behaviour, data values, or memory usage.
 The target audience of LetSynchronise is researchers who wish to (1) rapidly prototype and experiment with LET scheduling